MissMeg/home-automation-app/README.md

 # Home Automation App

 The goal of this app is to make information more accessible and to have a single place to hold information valuable to a family.
-The app will eventually be made to go with a RaspberryPi touch screen combo so the app can be interacted with and displayed in the home.
-For now, the project is made as a website interface so everyone can follow along.
+The project is made as a website interface so everyone can follow along.

 ## Skills Practiced